 Agricultural technology finds a place at Tech

 Georgia’s homegrown chicken chain Chick-fil-A boasts, “We didn’t invent the chicken, just the chicken sandwich.”
 Similarly, the state of Georgia can probably claim, we didn’t invent the chicken, just modern chicken production.
-Georgia is the top producer of broiler chickens, with 26 billion pounds of chicken meat produced daily.
+Georgia is the top producer of broiler chickens, with 26 million pounds of chicken meat produced daily.
 The birds bring in $48 billion to the state economy each year.